If you would like to hear the Polish names and text spoken in Polish then we can help.

-“Steadman’s four-horse Waihola coach, driven by T. Aitken, met with an accident on Monday morning, When passing Lookout Point, the pole broke short, and the coach upset, the horses bolting with the front carriage, and dragging the driver for a short distance with them.
+“Steadman’s four-horse Waihola coach, driven by T. Aitken, met with an accident on Monday morning, when passing Lookout Point, the pole broke short, and the coach upset, the horses bolting with the front carriage, and dragging the driver for a short distance with them.
 He escaped, however, without injury, but some of the passengers of whom there were a good number received nasty bruises from the metal.
 William Mulligan had one of his wrists sprained; and Fred Trapske, a German, was conveyed to the hospital, being severely bruised, but having no bones broken.
 The other passengers were forwarded to Dunedin by a Caversham bus.”
-10 Jan 1874, Otago Witness.
+Otago Witness, 10 January 1874

-Alicia & children moved to Waipahi in the hope of making a better future for the family.
+Alicia and children moved to Waipahi anyway in the hope of making a better future for her family.

-“One of the selectors in the deferred payment block at Waipahi, named Frederick Trapski, died soon after he took up his land, leaving a widow and four children very badly provided for, but the widow, with unusual pluck, determined to keep the 200 acred section, and try to put on the improvements required by law.
+“One of the selectors in the deferred payment block at Waipahi, named Frederick Trapski, died soon after he took up his land, leaving a widow and four children very badly provided for, but the widow, with unusual pluck, determined to keep the 200-acre section, and try to put on the improvements required by law.
 She had some cows, so made butter and sold it, thus obtaining money to procure provisions and fence in the land, but when the three years were up, she had no land ploughed.
 The Waste Land Board decided that the ploughing must be done, and granted her time to do it.
 She informed some of the neighbours of the circumstance, and a subscription was at once started, and sufficient money collected to plough the required twenty acres, and we are glad to state that the poor widow has now received the lease she has so well earned”.
-27 Jul 1877, CL.
+Clutha Leader, 27 July 1877, p 5

 She is reputed to have repeatedly walked the three or four miles to Waipahi to put the butter on the train for sale in Gore.
-It was often said that the wandering animals were a bit of a problem because of the lack of fencing in the area.
-Aged only 49 years of age she succumbed to cancer and died on 3 September 1883 and is buried in the Gore Cemetery.
-Edmund Hayes and Daniel Clarke were executors and guardians of the children aged 17, 14, 13 & 11.
+It was often said that the wandering animals were a bit of a problem due to the lack of fencing in the area.
+Aged only 49 years of age, she succumbed to cancer and died on 3 September 1883 and is buried in the Gore Cemetery.
+Edmund Hayes and Daniel Clarke were executors and guardians of the children then aged 17, 14, 13 and 11.
 The Cooper family in the same district brought up John, the youngest son.
 Alice, the only daughter at 12, took responsibility for looking after her older brothers.

 Pobόg-Jaworowski, J. W, History of the Polish Settlers in New Zealand, ed.
 Warsaw; Chz “Ars Polonia.”
 1990, pages 106 & 155.